TL;DR: Data Summary for Prop Firm Evaluation and Instant Funding

 The Growth and Select accounts have the lowest barrier to entry.
 If a trader utilizes the speed of the Growth or Select options and passes within one month, as detailed in our hypothetical, the total cost is only $97-$111, which is significantly cheaper than the Lightning entry fee.

 💡 Break-Even Analysis: The Lightning account, however, eliminates time risk entirely.
 The trader pays $356 and is immediately funded.
 For a professional trader who values time over money, this is a superior deal.
-The "break-even" point in this logic is typically around month three; if an evaluation takes you longer than three months of subscriptions to pass, the one-time fee of a Lightning account would have been the more economical choice.
+The "break-even" point in this logic is typically around month three; if an evaluation takes you longer than multiple resets and repurchases to pass, the one-time fee of a Lightning account may be the more economical choice.

 Risk Management Considerations